ThomasLoughran/bootcamp-2.0-w-modules/chef-selector/src/README.md

 ### State

 This is mainly an exercise in controlling state and also how to filter and map stuff to be how we want it to be.
 I do not want any context used in this exercise, as there are effectively only 2 pages that can easily have correct state passed between them.
-This reflects how it what actually be done in real life.
+This reflects how it might actually be done in real life.

 ### Tips

 1. Start with overall navigation, there is a page for the overall exercise and 2 sub-pages (SelectChefsPage, ResultsPage).
-I'd build this skeleton first, how does the user for from the selection page to the confirmation page and back (we're not using react router yet)?
+I'd build this skeleton first, how does the user go from the selection page to the confirmation page and back (we're not using react router yet)?
 2. Next I would build a ChefsTable component that puts a check box next to each chef in a Mui table and has a callback used to communicate who was selected
 3. This component could be used for selection and deselection.
-In fact any answer where it doesn't wouldn't pass ode review
+In fact any answer where it doesn't wouldn't pass code review

 ### Promotion